TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 <!-- TODO: Workshop this -->

+> :warning: This section is a work in progress

 Not all aspects of abilities should be improved by a player choosing to **improve an ability**.
 When improving an ability that grants am extra die, increasing the size of a die does not feel as impactful as increasing the number of dice.

 This is especially if the effect needs to be improved in order to stay relevant.
 An ability which allows you to use your fists as though they had the **Weapon** tag becomes much less interesting once you find a **+3** Quarterstaff, since you don't get the +3 bonus for using your fists.